-HEIRLOOM Friends, we’ll be honest: Harvesting a head of broccoli larger than a grapefruit is quite a challenge here in the Northeast.
-The quick heat of summer inspires many varieties to go to seed before forming a large, luscious head of broccoli, especially among open-pollinated heirloom varieties.
-We’ve found Organic Calabrese Broccoli to buck the trends, producing a generous head of tender broccoli followed by an abundance of blue-green side-shoots to enjoy well into autumn.
+Let’s be honest: Harvesting a head of broccoli larger than a grapefruit is quite a feat here in the Northeast.
+The quick heat of summer is challenging for many varieties to head up consistently, especially among open-pollinated heirloom varieties.
+We’ve found Organic Calabrese Broccoli to buck the trends, producing a generous head, followed by an abundance of blue-green side-shoots to enjoy well into autumn.
 Yet another Italian heirloom variety that thrives in the Finger Lakes!

 Should you be wondering what the difference is between our two broccoli varieties, here it is: Piracicaba is scrumptious, the sweetest broccoli we’ve ever tasted.
 Its leaves and stems are as delectable as each floret.
 Piracicaba, alas, does not produce a ‘head’ of broccoli, growing a multitude of side-shoots all season long.
 In short, flavor is why we grow Piracicaba.
 If harvesting a head of broccoli is what you’re after, grow Calabrese.
 Its flavor is classic, much better than any broccoli to be found in a grocery store because it’s growing in your garden and being harvested moments before supper.